-Despite its importance, the training guidelines outlined by HIPAA are vague.
-This can lead to a lot of confusion, as it leaves a lot of responsibility on the CE or BA regarding how training is to be conducted, what is to be covered in training sessions and who should be involved in the courses.
+Despite its importance, the training requirements detailed in the HIPAA text lack specifics.
+This can lead to a lot of confusion, as it places the responsibility on the CE or BA to determine how training is conducted, what must be covered in training sessions, and who should be involved in the courses.
 Training is, however, mandatory: the HIPAA Privacy Rule stipulates it as part of its Administrative Requirements, whilst the HIPAA Security Rule lists it as an Administrative Safeguard.
 Yet in both cases the wording is unspecific: training should be provided “as necessary and appropriate for members of the workforce to carry out their functions” (HIPAA Privacy Rule) and that CEs and BAs should “implement a security awareness and training program for all members of the workforce” (HIPAA Security Rule).

 The broad wording is, in part, to accommodate for changes in privacy technology.
-For example, if HIPAA specified that all employees should be trained on password protection, and a new, better technology came along, the HIPAA would need to be updated regularly.
+For example, if HIPAA specified that all employees should be trained on password protection, and a new, better technology came along, the HIPAA text would need to be updated.
 This is neither efficient nor economical, so it is better to have some in-built flexibility.
-Additionally, the training requirements of each BA and CE are different.
+Additionally, the training requirements of each BA and CE will different, as will the requirements for training for different types of employees within each company and organization.
 Thus, it is impossible to have a one-size-fits-all training course.

 The Office for Civil Rights (OCR), which oversees HIPAA enforcement, places a huge emphasis on HIPAA training.
-If they conduct a HIPAA compliance audit and find no training scheme is in place, they may order corrective action or even issue fines.
-To avoid such fines, and other associated HIPAA, it is best to have an employee-wide training course.
+If they conduct a HIPAA compliance audit and find no formal training program is in place, they will order corrective action and may issue fines.
+To avoid such fines, and other associated HIPAA sanctions, a formal training program must be implemented.

 Objectives of HIPAA Training